1. Who We Are

 - Business transfers — in the unlikely event of a business sale or merger, data may be transferred to the relevant successor entity.

-Where data is transferred outside the UK, we ensure appropriate safeguards are in place in accordance with UK GDPR requirements.
+Where data is transferred outside the UK or EEA, we ensure appropriate safeguards are in place (e.g. Standard Contractual Clauses or UK International Data Transfer Agreements) in accordance with UK GDPR requirements.

 Under UK GDPR, you have the following rights regarding your personal data: